 - Go to the Foxtel Now website, sign up for your package of choice, add on your additional premium packs and arrange your account details.
-You’ll be direct debited from your chosen account on a monthly basis (after your free 2-week trial), in accordance with your monthly billing cycle.
+You’ll be direct debited from your chosen account on a monthly basis (after your free 10-day trial), in accordance with your monthly billing cycle.

-- Sign in on your device via the website on PC and Mac via the Google Chrome browser or download the Foxtel Now app to your devices
+- Sign in on your device via the website on PC and Mac via the Google Chrome browser or download the Foxtel Now app to your devices.

 - Enjoy the latest entertainment from all over the world.

 Easy right?
 Before you get started, though, there are a couple of additional criteria that you'll need to meet to be able to access Foxtel Now.

 What devices is Foxtel Now compatible with?